AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2016/2016-10-19-accountant-codingame-ai-contest-postmortem/accountant-codingame-ai-contest-postmortem.md

 title: A postmortem for The Accountant (Codingame AI Contest)
 excerpt: A postmortem for The Accountant, an optimization contest sponsored by Warner Bro.s for their upcoming movie "The Accountant" held by codingame
 coverImage: './cover.jpg'
-category: "postmortems"
+category: "retrospective"
 tags:
-    - cpp
-    - Codingame
+    - "Codingame"
-    - postmortem
+    - "postmortem"
 ---

 Every couple of weeks, there is a contest hosted by the folks at [codingame.com](http://www.codingame.com).
 This time around, it was an optimization competition sponsored by **Warner Bro.s** for their upcoming movie "**The Accountant**."